Email marketing is a powerful tool for engaging and

 emojis or symbols.
 Adding a few here and there can help grab attention in the

 Tuesdays, Wednesdays, and Thursdays are the most popular

-days for sending emails, but that doesn’t make them the best.
+days for sending emails, but that doesn’t necessarily make them the best.
 In fact, inboxes

 Experiment with different days and times to find what works